Suleiman700/authenticated-cart-system/Read Me/ReadMe/Notes/Known Problems.md

 #### <ins>Not Working Sidebar In Mobile Version</ins>

-In desktop version, The header works just fine, But in the mobile version the header will contain (hamburger menu).
+In desktop version, The header works just fine, But in the mobile version the header will contain (hamburger menu) and it does not work.

 The main purpose of sidebar menu is to navigate to `home` or `cart` page